Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Molly Hawks about 3 years ago
+Molly Hawks almost 4 years ago

 My husband and I opened Hawks Provisions + Public House because we were excited to be a part of the burgeoning culinary scene in Sacramento.
 Sacramento has done so much to embrace it's restaurant community as America's Farm to Fork Capital, but I'm concerned what this ordinance will mean for the future of Sacramento dining.
 Aside from our wood grill, our equipment is largely gas powered.
 As chef's, there are instances where the precision of an electric induction burner is appreciated, but, by and large, gas is preferred among professional chefs for it provides superior results.
 Furnishing a new restaurant with all electric appliances will, no doubt, prove cost prohibitive for some.
 The current pandemic has brought to the forefront the fragile economics of restaurants.
 Successful restaurants must watch every penny and electric equipment will, inevitably, drive up repair and maintenance costs.
 With our gas ranges and ovens, it's always the electrical portion of the equipment that fails.